Nuitka/Nuitka-website/doc/doc/commercial.rst

       Another facet of the data protection is data files.
 When your program includes data files to work on, these are visible in the file system.
-      Sometimes, e.g. via QML files of Qt, your program behaviour can be changed by changing these files.
+      Sometimes, e.g. via QML files of Qt, your program behavior can be changed by an attacker modifying these files.

       Therefore Nuitka commercial allows you to include data files as part of the program constants and protect it in the same way as other